SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/General/Button.md

    - In case the component displays more than one parameter, in the *Advanced* > *Layout* section, you can adjust the way the different items are displayed:

      - *Layout*: Determines whether the different items are displayed next to each other or below each other.
-However, note that when the dashboard is used on a small screen, they will always be displayed below each other.
+However, note that when the items are viewed on a small screen, they will always be displayed below each other.

      - *Maximum rows per page*: Determines how many items can at most be displayed below each other on a single page.